arjunjain/dbbackup/README.md

 PHP script to backup mysql database.

 - Script create sql file for every database.
-- Configure for number of database backup to keep in system.
+- Provide option to configure for number of database backup to keep in system.
-- Configure list of database to exclude from backup.
+- Provide option to configure list of database's to exclude from backup.

 Cronjob setup
 ----